10 Tips for Better Productivity While Working from Home

 • Use Your Productive Hours

-Your most productive hours are those time periods where you’re energized and focused to work.
-In essence, it’s knowing whether you’re a morning or night person.
+Your most productive hours are when you’re energized and focused on work.
+Essentially, it’s knowing whether you’re a morning or night person.

-Take note of those hours and ensure you assign tasks that require critical thinking and complex calculations to them.
+Please note those hours and ensure you assign tasks requiring critical thinking and complex calculations to them.

 • Use Productive Time Management Techniques

-Time management is one skill you need if you’re going to boost productivity whether you’re working remotely or from an office.
+Time management is a skill you need to boost productivity, whether you work remotely or from an office.

 As it turns out, there are different productivity-boosting time management techniques that you can master.
 Let’s walk you through them.